best backgammon applications

 XG Mobile is the portable version of the powerful backgammon software XG 2.
 While the mobile version doesn’t include every feature available on desktop, it remains one of the most advanced tools for improving your game.

-Note (2026): The app is paid (around $15).
-Android availability has become inconsistent, with iOS remaining the most stable option.
+Note (2026): The app costs around $15.
+Android availability has become inconsistent — iOS remains the most stable option.

 Check out our full review of XG Mobile:

-In terms of design, the new Galaxy app is better than the previous one but it seems that the platform has taken a new direction.
-Galaxy now incorporate a coins system similar to what you can find on many of the social media backgammon platform.
+In terms of design, the new Galaxy app is better than the previous version.
+The 2026 update (v4.2+) added private chat, a helpful AI Hint feature, and support for longer matches.
+However, the platform has taken a new direction — Galaxy now incorporates a coins system similar to what you find on many social media backgammon platforms.

 Check out our full review of Backgammon Galaxy: